rmtmckenzie/flutter_qr_mobile_vision/README.md

 Setting this to different values should get the preview image to fit in different ways, but only `BoxFit = cover` has been tested extensively.

+### 'resolution'

+Can be set to Resolution.Max for highest camera resolution, or Resolution.auto for automatic selection of the best resolution that fits in the widget.

 ### `notStartedBuilder`

 A callback that must return a widget if defined.